Dav1dde/glad/README.md

     python main.py --generator=c --extensions=GL_EXT_framebuffer_multisample,GL_EXT_texture_filter_anisotropic --out-path=GL

 `--out-path` and `--generator` are required!
-If the `--extensions` option is missing, glad adds support for all extensions found in the OpenGL spec.
+If the `--extensions` option is missing, glad adds support for all extensions found in the specification.

+When integrating glad into your build system the `--reproducible` option is highly recommended, it prevents the build from failing in case Khronos made incompatible changes to the specification.

 ## Generators ##